- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Whether a first-year student or transfer, living on campus or at home, New Student Orientation is where you’ll meet your classmates and learn all about your new life as a Forester.
 It’s a must-attend experience!

 Fellow Foresters will be on hand to help you move into your new home.
-If you’re looking for a list of what to bring (and what not to bring) you can explore that online.
+We will share with you a list of what to bring (and what not to bring).